MicrosoftDocs/win32/desktop-src/SecCrypto/cryptui-selectcertificate-struct.md

-﻿---
+---
-Description: 'Contains information about the dialog box displayed by the CryptUIDlgSelectCertificate function.' ms.assetid: '073a67a0-427b-4b81-82a0-1bb0a216a335'
+Description: Contains information about the dialog box displayed by the CryptUIDlgSelectCertificate function. ms.assetid: 073a67a0-427b-4b81-82a0-1bb0a216a335
-title: 'CRYPTUI\_SELECTCERTIFICATE\_STRUCT structure'
+title: CRYPTUI\_SELECTCERTIFICATE\_STRUCT structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CRYPTUI\_SELECTCERTIFICATE\_STRUCT structure